mytja/treble_evo/README.md

 This command will apply all TrebleDroid and personal patches.
 If any patch fails to apply correctly, as indicated by `### FAILED APPLYING` output, you need to apply the patch manually.
 Steps to do so are described in short on [treble_evo_patches repo](https://github.com/mytja/treble_evo_patches/blob/main/README.md).

-> [!WARNING]
-> Some patches don't get applied automatically by the script.
-Apply those manually.

 ## Adapting for Evolution X
 Run the following commands:
 ```bash